ImtiazVision/Influence-versus-Manipulation-The-Ethics-of-Persuasion/README.md

 ### Manipulating

-**Manipulation**: is the act of persuading someone of a conclusion without regard for their emotions.
+**Manipulation**: is the act of persuading someone of a conclusion without regard for their emotions as in how they feel about it or how it affects them.